NetApp Filer: State of Network Interfaces

 This check monitors the operational status, link speed, traffic, packet

 counts, discards and errors of network interfaces of a NetApp Filer.

-Right now only the ethernet and virtual interfaces are checked.
+Currently, only the ethernet and virtual interfaces are checked.
 For virtual

-interfaces the check raises a WARN if not all members of
+interfaces, the check raises a WARN if the speed differs among the members of

 port status changes (i.e. is down), when the link speed changes (e.g. a